 The Project is a certified Environmental Leadership Development Project (ELDP) that incorporates sustainable and green building design and construction to promote resource conservation, including net-zero carbon and GHG emissions, electric-vehicle charging and water conservation measures in excess of Code requirements, achieving fifteen percent greater transportation efficiency, and incorporating sustainability measures to achieve Leadership in Energy and Environmental Design (LEED) Gold certification.
 Some of the specific Project Design Features of the Project include a construction waste management plan to recycle and/or salvage a minimum of 65 percent of nonhazardous construction debris, the use of high-reflectance and vegetated roofs to reduce heat island effect from the Project, planting drought-tolerant/California native plant species, increasing irrigation system efficiency, incorporating alternative water supplies (e.g., stormwater retention for use in landscaping), and installing smart irrigation systems and energy efficient appliances.
 The architectural design of the building also promotes sustainability as the wraparound cantilevered balconies on every residential level have been designed to provide shade and minimize solar gain throughout the building.
-In addition, as stated in the EIR, the Project includes Project Design features, AQ-PDF-1 that includes requirements for green building features such as the installation of 20 percent electric vehicle (EV) capable parking and five percent EV-ready parking spaces and AQ-PDF-2 that includes requirements for electric or alternative-fuel construction equipment.
+In addition, the Project will comply with Green Building Code requirements for the installation of electric vehicle (EV)

+capable parking and EV-ready parking spaces, and the EIR's Project Design Feature AQ-PDF-2 which includes requirements for electric or alternative-fuel construction equipment.
 In regards to economic development, the project would provide over \$800 million dollars in economic investment, as well as create numerous construction jobs at prevailing wages and new permanent jobs, generally approximately \$1.4 million net new city revenues annually, such as sales tax, property tax, and business tax revenues.